AI Looked at My Plays and Got Weird With It

 But one thing I know for sure...

-… Theatre isn’t going to die.
-You can’t replace it.
-You can’t generate it.
-Theatre is us — all of us who step on stage, live, to share our most intimate and truthful emotions
+Theatre isn’t going anywhere.
+You can’t replace it, you can’t generate it.
+Theatre is us - all of us who step on stage, live, to share our most intimate and truthful emotions.

 More stories soon.